junewunder/gml-popl24/README.md

 ### Install remaining dependencies and build artifact

 Run `make`.
-This creates a local opam switch, installs all dependencies, sets up your shell environment, and compiles the GMLμ checker.
+This creates a local opam switch, installs all dependencies, sets up your shell environment, and compiles the GMLμ checker. (**NOTE:** The compilation process might issue some warnings when compiling the GMLμ parser.
+You can safely ignore those.)

 After running this command, run `eval $(opam env --switch=. --set-switch)` to finish setting up the shell environment.